 Another lineup including Triss (Anna Shaffer), Jaskier (Joey Batey), Cahir (Eamon Farren), Tissaia (MyAnna Buring), Stregobor (Lars Mikkelson), Artorius (Terence Maynard), Filavandrel (Tom Canton), Murta (Lilly Cooper), Sabrina (Therica Wilson Read), Yarpen Zigrin (Jeremy Crawford), and Istredd (Royce Pierreson) will all return for the next season.

 Bridgerton’s Adjoa Andoh will appear as Nenneke, Kristofer Hivju as Nivellen, Silent Witness’s Liz Carr as Fenn, Graham McTavish as Dijkstra, Kevin Doyle as Ba’lian, Simon Callow as Codringher, Chris Fulton as Rience, Yasen Atour as Coën, Agnes Bjorn as Vereena, Paul Bullion as Lambert, Basil Eidenbenz as Eskel, Aisha Fabienne Ross as Lydia, Cassie Clare as Phillippa Eilhart, and Mecia Simson as Francesca.

 Kim Bodnia of “Killing Eve’s” will also join the show in the next season as witcher trainer Vesemir.

-According to deadline, Carmel Laniado (Dolittle) will play “Violet, a young girl whose playful and whimsical demeanour is a front for a smarter and more sadistic character.”
+Deadline also reported that Carmel Laniado (Dolittle) will play “Violet, a young girl whose playful and whimsical demeanour is a front for a smarter and more sadistic character.”

 The Witcher Season 2 Plot: What Will It Be About?